-If you plan to rely on this Right of Accumulation, you must notify your broker or the Fund's transfer agent, as applicable, or at the time of your purchase.
-You will need to give your broker or the Fund's transfer agent, as applicable, your account numbers.
+If you plan to rely on this Right of Accumulation, you must notify the Fund's distributor at the time of your purchase.
+You will need to give the Distributor your account numbers.
 Existing holdings of Family Members or other related accounts of a shareholder may be combined for purposes of determining eligibility.
 If applicable, you will need to provide the account numbers of your Family Members as well as the ages of your minor children.